jake-dog/puppet-resource_tree/README.md

 Relationship Metaparameters and Resource References
 ===================================================
-Resource Tree supports the four puppet metaparameters: [before, require, notify and subscribe](https://docs.puppet.com/puppet/latest/lang_relationships.html#syntax-relationship-metaparameters).
+Resource Tree supports the four puppet relationship metaparameters: [before, require, notify and subscribe](https://docs.puppet.com/puppet/latest/lang_relationships.html#syntax-relationship-metaparameters).
 Since it would be difficult and overly verbose to write out serialized resource references in YAML, Resource Tree provides three styles in which resource references can be expressed as strings.

 ```yaml
 resource_tree::collections: